 A Disney Springs Breakfast may not always include beautiful surroundings, but at Chef Art Smiths you get it in spades!
-Classic wood slat walls and roof lend to the Florida Style architecture of this restaurant.
+Classic wood slat walls and roof lend to the Florida-style architecture of this restaurant.
 Lots of glass and high ceilings make you feel like you’re in the Florida Keys.
 The layout of the restaurant includes booths and tables in two large separate spaces.

-For brunch we ordered a little bit of everything.
-Mainly, because we need pictures of pretty things for this blog, but also because at one point-brunch ends-and they don’t let you just keep ordering off the menu until you’ve tried everything.
+For our Disney Springs Breakfast Brunch, we ordered a little bit of everything.
+Mainly, because we need pictures of pretty things for this blog, but also because at one point-brunch ends they don’t let you just keep ordering off the menu until you’ve tried everything.
 Check out the Chef Art Smiths Homecomin Menu.

 House Made Doughnuts with Pecans and Bacon

 This was another dish that we saw photos of everywhere!
 Unfortunately, we can’t justify doughnuts as a main dish at breakfast, so we got these to have a side to all the other food, and what a treat!
 The donuts we chose were the glazed doughnuts with pecan and bacon.
 You could also choose powdered sugar if that’s more your style.
 The dish comes with a side of fresh fruit and maple syrup for drizzling.
 These doughnuts were soft, and freshly made with a sweetened crusted pecan topping.

 Biscuits- Cheddar Cheese Drop Biscuits with Blackberry Jam

 Oh my gosh, we loved these biscuits!
 Another must-try, these biscuits are actually a starter item, but you get six cheddar cheese drop biscuits and two tubs of house-made blackberry jam (which they also sell), so it feels more like just a side for everyone at the table to share.